OraOpenSource/apex-diff/README.md

 _This project is still undergoing active development.
 As such, configuration and command line options may change._

-# Prerequisites
+# Pre-requisites

 ## SQLcl
-This projects requires that [SQLcl](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) (_Sep 23, 2015 or above_) is installed.
+This projects requires that [SQLcl](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) (_Oct 13, 2015 or above_) is installed.
 It is used for its ability to quickly output queries in JSON format and cursor support.

 Mac users can find additional information on how to install and configre SQLcl [here](http://www.talkapex.com/2015/04/installing-sqlcl.html).

 To find the current version of SQLcl, simply run SQLcl and it will be displayed.
-Minimum required version is `SQLcl: Release 4.2.0.15.265.1501 RC`.
+Minimum required version is `SQLcl: Release 4.2.0.15.286.1242 RC`.

 ## Node.js
 [Node.js](https://nodejs.org) version 0.12.x or greater is required.
 To find your current version run: